-Her achievements include leading El Nacional’s Papel Literario, the literary supplement of one of the country’s leading newspapers, starting her own cultural magazine Imagen, and being the first transgender woman to win the National Literature Award in 1998.
+Her achievements include leading El Nacional’s Papel Literario, the literary supplement of one of the country’s leading newspapers, starting her own cultural magazine Imagen, and being the first transgender woman to win the Poetry Award of the II Mariano Picón Salas Biennial n 1993.
 She passed away in Caracas, in 2004.

 José Manuel Simons